 Shelcy: I live in Brooklyn.
-By day, I’m a commerce editor at Popsugar, and the rest of time, I manage business and marketing strategy for the two brands I founded with my sister, NYCxClothes and NYCxStudio.
+By day, I’m a Commerce Editor at Popsugar, and the rest of time, I manage business and marketing strategy for our two brands, NYCxClothes and NYCxStudio.

 Christy: I live in Brooklyn.
-I handle the creative and day-to-day operations of NYCxCLothes -our fashion & lifestyle storytelling platform & NYCxStudio - our newly launched agency.
-I also do freelance social media management & consulting for brands such Prabal Gurung.
+I handle the creative and day-to-day operations of NYCxClothes, our fashion & lifestyle storytelling platform and NYCxStudio, our newly launched agency.
+I also do freelance social media management and consulting for brands such as Prabal Gurung.

 - Are you working from home now?
 If so, how have you stayed productive and creative?

-Shelcy: Yes, I’ve been working from home since March of last year, and it’s been a really interesting experiment in productivity.
-At first, because I didn’t have to commute, I was feeling motivated from the additional rest, but as the pandemic carried on, I had bouts where I didn’t feel as driven.
-In those moments, what I do to stay productive is spending time outside (Chris and I love to bike), taking cold showers, and working out.
+Shelcy: Yes, I’ve been working from home since March of 2020, and it’s been a really interesting experiment in productivity.
+At first, because I didn’t have to commute, I was feeling motivated from the additional rest.
+As the pandemic carried on, I started having bouts where I didn’t feel as driven.
+In those moments, spending time outside (Chris and I love to bike), taking cold showers, and working out helps me stay productive.

-Christy: Yes, I started working from home since the beginning of the pandemic.
-It’s been a journey but I think one way I've stayed positive is by having a schedule.
-Setting up hours to get work done and also be social.
-It can be really though especially now to separate work and play but it’s important to have that accountability through a schedule.
+Christy: Yes, I’ve also been working from home since the beginning of the pandemic.
+It’s been a journey but having a schedule is one way I stay productive.
+My schedule allows me to set up hours to get work done and also be social.
+Separating work and play can be really tough, especially now, but it’s important to have that accountability through a schedule.

 - What is inspiring you most right now?

 Shelcy: The warm weather.
 There’s something about spring/summer that feels like a revival.
-We stayed in New York the entire time, and it’s been a really emotional experience seeing it spring back from what the city went through.
+We’ve stayed in New York for the entirety of quarantine, and it’s been a really emotional experience seeing it spring back from what the city went through.
 So I’m just really excited to go somewhere, get together with friends, and resume a sense of normalcy.

 Christy: I’m inspired by the world’s resilience.
 I’m inspired by New York City and its inimitable energy.